Home Fixed Income What are Government Securities?

 • Bonds with Call/ Put Options: Bonds with a call feature allow the issuer, here the government, to call the security back, as in buying the security back from the investor before maturity.
 The put feature enables the investors to sell the bond.
 Bonds can have both options.

 • Sovereign Gold Bond: Investors can invest at the rate of gold.
 These bonds offer benefits like high and steady rates of gold and hedge against inflation.
-They further eliminate the risk, hassle, and associated cost of the safekeeping of physical gold.
+They further eliminate the hassle, and associated cost of the safekeeping of physical gold.

 • 7.75% Savings (Taxable) Bonds: These are taxable bonds issued at a fixed rate of 7.75%.
 Individual investors with Indian citizenship and HUF members are eligible for these bonds.